efduarte/pincello/fs-basic-communication-tutorial.md

 If you correctly followed every step in this guide, your circuit and web page are already capable of communicating with each other 🎉!
 Power on your circuit, open your web page in a web browser and see if everything is working as it should.
 If you're having any problems, the serial monitor will be a useful tool for debugging things on the microcontroller, while the JavaScript console of your browser will be a useful tool for debugging things on the web page.

-?> **Do the microcontroller and web page need to be on the same network?** As the communication happens over the Internet, there's no problem in using different Wi-Fio or wired networks for the microcontroller and web page, as long as each network has access to the servers of shiftr.io.
+?> **📡 Do the microcontroller and web page need to be on the same network?** As the communication happens over the Internet, there's no problem in using different Wi-Fio or wired networks for the microcontroller and web page, as long as each network has access to the servers of shiftr.io.

 ## 5. Further Steps

 Can you add new sensors or actuators?
 The reflexive obstacle sensor, for instance, has the exact same pins as the used vibration sensor, so it's possible to change between the two in the circuit without changing a single line of code.
 But what about other sensors with different connections?
 And how to publish and subscribe to topics?
 Pincello has meaningful documentation for each one of the actuators and sensors in the list of [recommended components](components.md), so you may want to go ahead and explore Pincello according to your interest and on your own rhythm.
 For help on how to publish and subscribe to new topics, there are two perspectives: JavaScript and microcontroller.

-!> **Remember to unplug your microcontroller!** If you want to make changes in the circuit, first remember to turn off your microcontroller by pulling of the micro USB cable from the microcontroller or from the computer.
+!> **🔌 Remember to unplug your microcontroller!** If you want to make changes in the circuit, first remember to turn off your microcontroller by pulling of the micro USB cable from the microcontroller or from the computer.
 If you change your circuit without powering it off on you will damage your components.

 ### 5.1.
 MQTT Topics: JavaScript